Easley, South Carolina: Education

+The Anderson County portion of Easley is in the Anderson School District 1.

 Most preschools in the city are private and provided by churches.
 There are also several private schools, such as Easley Christian School.

 Tri-County Technical College maintains a campus in Easley.
-Clemson University is also located in nearby Clemson.
+Clemson University is also located adjacent to nearby Clemson.
 Southern Wesleyan University is located in nearby Central, Greenville Technical College and Furman University are located nearby in Greenville.

 Easley has a public library, a branch of the Pickens County Library System.